mordachai/vagabond/README.md

 ---

 ### Got the book?
 You're in for a treat!
 Inside the book there is the keys to unlock all the content for your Foundry table.
-No need to purchase a ptrmium module:
+No need to purchase a premium module:

 - 7 Ancestries and their Traits
 - 18 Classes with all Features